 Select one of the following options:

-Subnet Default — automatically assigns the external IP address to the instance.
+Subnet Default—automatically assigns the external IP address to the instance.

-Assign EIP — assign a specific external IP address.
+Assign EIP—assigns a specific external IP address.

 Select the user group for this instance.